mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 cp ./setup.template ./agent-machine-03/setup.http
 ```

-In a terminal window, execute the following command to copy the contents of `setup.template` into the `setup.http` file for the other new Agent Machines.
+In a terminal window, execute the following command to copy the contents of `setup.template` into the `setup.http` file for the other new Agent Machine.

 ```
 cp ./setup.template ./agent-machine-04/setup.http